pepetd/pepetd.github.io/_posts/2022-06-20-find-verts-weighted-to-bone-function.md

 author: Felipe Nogueira
 date: 2022-06-20 19:30:00 +0000
 categories:
+- Development
 - Blogging
-- Development
 tags:
-- Scripts
 - 3D Studio Max
 - MaxScript
+- Scripts
-render_with_liquid: true
+render_with_liquid: false

 ---
 Here is a little function I wrote that will go through all selected meshes and find all the vertices weighted to a given bone.
 I had to write this to find all the meshes that had a specific bone in their skin mod, but not just that!
 I needed to know which of those meshes had verts weighted to this specific bone.